vsillan/game-server-programming-course/presentations/intro.md

 Note:

-- Import to understand NoSQL databases especially in terms of performance, availability and scalability
+- Important to understand NoSQL databases especially in terms of performance, availability and scalability
-- There are myriad of things that could be taught in a game server programming course
-- These are things that I feel generally apply to a great variety of projects - even outside games
+- These are things that generally apply to a great variety of projects - even outside games

 ---

-### I'm a client programmer / artist / designer / insert-a-role-here - **Why should I care** about server programming?
+### I'm a client programmer / artist / designer / insert-a-role-here - **Why should I care about server programming?**

-To understand <!-- .element: class="fragment" -->
+To understand: <!-- .element: class="fragment" -->

 - the limitations <!-- .element: class="fragment" -->
 - the possibilities <!-- .element: class="fragment" -->